nxp-mcuxpresso/mcuxsdk-doc/boards/RT/evkmimxrt1180/gettingStarted/topics/use_SPT_tool_to_boot_cm33_image.md

     **Note:**

     -   Use the RAW image for CM33.
-Some SDK project targets are POR image by default, it must to be switched to RAW image for SPT usage.
+For SDK projects whose default target is a POR image, switch to a RAW image for SPT usage.
 For more information, see [RAW/POR image switch](RAW_POR_image_switch.md).
     -   It is recommended to use elf/out files, thus SPT can parse the **Start address** automatically.
 2. XMCD file